BuiNhatPhi/BuiNhatPhi/README.md

+#About me
 My Name is Phi.
 I love to automate my own project in order to be more effective.

-My journey to programming begins with Visual Basic Application (VBA).
+My journey to programming begins with Visual Basic Application (`VBA`).
-I'm currently still learning VBA.
-Hopefully, this will set a solid foundation for me to other fun parts of programming.
+I'm currently still learning `VBA`.
+Hopefully, this will set a solid foundation for me to learn other fun parts of programming.

 <!---
 BuiNhatPhi/BuiNhatPhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.